By Miriam Raftery

 Across the street is the Rancho San Diego shopping center where you can stock up before your day trip at an Albertson’s supermarket and a Target store.
 You’ll also find some interesting restaurants including Hooley’s Irish Pub and Grill, rated by Irish pub owners worldwide as the best Irish pub outside of Ireland.
 Other options include the Luna Grill serving fresh Mediterranean foods, an Italian restaurant, a barbecue spot and a TGI Friday’s.

-There are no hotels along Highway 94, though Vineyard Hacienda, a luxurious adobe home in Spring Valley and the rustic Dulzura Winery guest cottage on the historic Clark Ranch dating to the 1880s offer two distinctive winery stay options.
+Vineyard Hacienda, a luxurious adobe home in Spring Valley, as well as the rustic Dulzura Winery guest cottage on the historic Clark Ranch dating to the 1880s, offer two distinctive winery stay options.

 A growing number of wineries have sprouted up along Highway 94 in recent years and are starting to produce some award-winning wines.
 These include Casi Cielo Farm and Winery, where you can view some farm animals as well as taste wine and buy wine jellies, Granite Lion Cellars, which has a beautiful outdoor picnic area by a babbling brook beneath shady oaks, Dulzura Vineyard and Winery on a historic ranch and Deerhorn Valley Vineyards, which also has olive oils and balsamic vinegars.
 Further east you’ll come to Campo Creek Vineyards, the southernmost winery in the U.S., open by appointment only and Westfall Winery, the region’s newest winery.